-Even cold air contains some heat, and with Mitsubishi Electric's renewable heat pump technology, this heat can be captured and transfer it into a home by means of a circulating refrigerant that is alternately expanded and compressed.
+Even cold air contains some heat, and with Mitsubishi Electric's renewable heat pump technology, this heat can be captured and transferred into a home by means of a circulating refrigerant that is alternately expanded and compressed.
 But to keep this process going when the temperature falls below freezing, Mitsubishi Electric developed an original refrigerant circulation system called a Flash Injection Circuit.
-This circuit ensures a larger volume refrigerant is flowing, even in sub-zero temperatures, making heat pumps an viable option in some of the world's cold regions.
+This circuit ensures a larger volume refrigerant is flowing, even in sub-zero temperatures, making heat pumps a viable option in some of the world's cold regions.

 You wouldn't believe the things we do.